dtg01100/fplaunchwrapper/CONTRIBUTING.md

-# 🤝 Contributing to fplaunchwrapper
+# Contributing to fplaunchwrapper

-Thank you for your interest in contributing to fplaunchwrapper!
-This modern Python-based utility welcomes contributions from developers of all skill levels.
+This Python utility welcomes contributions from developers.

 ## 🌟 Ways to Contribute